ekmackay/ekmackay.github.io/README.md

 I am a scientific advisor in statistics and founding member at Inka Health.
 I specialize in Bayesian methods and causal inference for medical research.
 My recent work has focused on applying Bayesian borrowing to address the challenges of evaluating efficacy/effectiveness in rare disease settings.
 I have extensive experience in health economics & outcomes research (HEOR) analytics with expertise in meta-analysis, survival modelling, synthetic control arms, and population-adjusted indirect comparisons.

+For a recent perspective on evaluating treatments for rare indications and the benefits of a Bayesian approaches, [see here for an article co-authored with my colleague](https://www.frontiersin.org/journals/pharmacology/articles/10.3389/fphar.2023.1249611/full).

 # Recent Conference Presentations

 - Heeg B, Dias S, **Mackay E**.
 Basket Weaving: Can Bayes Help Us Develop a Better Path for Evaluating Efficacy in Basket Trials?
 (Workshop presented at ISPOR Europe 2023 in Copenhagen, Denmark; co-presenters: Bart Heeg, Sofia Dias)